phenixtax

 • Build a competitive and healthy (international) indirect tax group structure

-• Be pro-active and responsive to turn business developments into tax opportunities
+• Be proactive and responsive to turn business developments into tax opportunities

 • Assist and support Business on indirect tax planning: